Rahi374/qeman/README.md

     - if `-l` is specified then the settings of each setup will be displayed as well

 #### comp

+I'm not seeing any point in implementing these if users can just edit config files.
+I'll document the config options better, though.

 - qeman comp set/clear hdX NAME
 - qeman comp set/clear cd NAME